 In order to establish a person's identity, a person may be (thoroughly) searched, detained and transferred to the police station.
 The maximum duration of detention varies depending on the federal state.
-In Schleswig-Holstein, they can keep you detained for a maximum of 12 hours just to try and find out your identity (§ 181 LVwG SH oder § 163c Abs.
-2 StPO).
-The police can also entertain other measures to establish someones identity, usually "booking" them (German: ED-Behandlung) (§ 183 LVwG SH oder § 81b StPO).
+In Schleswig-Holstein and Hamburg, they can keep you detained for a maximum of 12 hours just to try and find out your identity (§ 181 (4) LVwG SH, § 13c SOG HH or § 163c (2) StPO); in Lower Saxony (Niedersachsen) six days of detention are possible, but this "shall" not normally last longer than six hours (§ 21 NPOG, i. e. the police must give reasons why detention should last longer in a specific individual case).
+The police can also entertain other measures to establish someones identity, usually "booking" them (German: ED-Behandlung) (§ 183 LVwG SH, § 16 (1) PolDVG HH, § 15 NPOG or § 81b StPO).
 In most cases they will take pictures as well as fingerprints.
 Sometimes they also measure your size and look for external features like tattoos.
 You do not have to voluntarily participate in the ED treatment, but if you do not do so, the police may use physical force to establish your identity.
 In just a few cases it has been reported that they also took DNA-samples, although this is prohibited without a court order.